-One of the featured programs at our ten-day festival is the annual Short Film Competition.
+One of the featured programs at our fall festival is the annual Short Film Competition.
 Filmmakers are invited to submit their short films for consideration.
 An audience favourite, this exciting program presents a selection of short films submitted by regional, national and international filmmakers.
 Films must be no longer than 10 minutes (including credits) and all genres are eligible.
-This is a juried event and official selections will be publicly screened as part of the Barrie Film Festival’s annual Short Film Program Showcase to be held on Saturday, October 14, 2017.
-Of these selections, small prizes will be awarded in various categories.
+This is a juried event and official selections will be publicly screened as part of the Barrie Film Festival’s annual Short Film Program Showcase to be held in October 14, 2023 at Galaxy Cinemas Barrie.
+Of these selections, small cash prizes will be awarded in various categories.
 There is no entry fee for high school or Simcoe County categories.
-The festival itself is a ten day celebration of film that includes festival favourites from all over the world, guest Q&As and offsite receptions.
+The festival itself is a multi-day celebration of film that includes festival favourites from all over the world, guest Q&As, and offsite receptions.

-High School: Open to filmmakers that created their film while in high school, can be created as part of or independently of a school programme or class.
-Film must have been made before your 19th Birthday and have been completed after January 1, 2015.
+High School: Open to filmmakers that created their film while in high school, can be created as part of, or independently of a school programme or class.
+Film must have been made before your 19th Birthday and have been completed after January 1, 2021.
+Please ensure you do not use a school email account to submit, as some communications may occur during the summer.

-Simcoe County Division: Open to all filmmakers, however entrants must reside in the geographic region of Simcoe County (including Barrie, Ontario, Canada) or have been a resident in the last 5 years.
+Simcoe County Division: Open to all filmmakers, however to qualify one of the key members of the creative team must reside in the geographic region of Simcoe County (including Barrie, Ontario, Canada) or have been a resident in the last 5 years.
 Simcoe County is located in the central portion of Southern Ontario, Canada.
-Film must have been completed after January 1, 2015.
+Film must have been completed after January 1, 2021.

 Open: Open to all independent filmmakers regardless of age or residence.
-Film must have been completed after January 1, 2015.
+Film must have been completed after January 1, 2021.
+Earlybird fee is $15 until August 18, 2023 (11:59PM); then it goes up to $30.
+Entry fees are non-refundable.

 There will be 1st, 2nd and 3rd place prizes awarded for each of the three categories: High School, Simcoe County and Open.

-The “People’s Choice” is awarded to one of the films screened at the Shorts Showcase on October 15th.
+The “People’s Choice” is awarded to one of the films screened at the Shorts Showcase October 2023 (date to be confirmed).
 Votes are cast by the audience immediately following the showcase and the award is presented as part of the Shorts Awards Ceremony.

 To be eligible, films must be no longer than ten (10) minutes in length (including credits).

 All genres are eligible including narrative, documentary, animation and experimental film.
 Corporate and promotional films are not eligible.
-This is a juried event and official selections will be publicly screened as part of the Barrie Film Festival’s annual Short Film Program Showcase to be held on Saturday, October 14, 2017.
+This is a juried event and official selections will be publicly screened as part of the Barrie Film Festival’s annual Short Film Program Showcase in October.
 Of these selections, prizes will be awarded as outlined in the “Awards” section found below.

 Entries must be submitted in digital format (MOV, AVI, MPEG, MP4).